81 Nurul Hasan Sohan

 School Khulna Zila High School, Khulna

-COLLEGE Prof. Syed Nurul Hasan College, Farakka, Murshidabad.
+College Prof. Syed Nurul Hasan College, Farakka, Murshidabad.

-UNIVERSITY Not Known
+University Not Known

 Cricket Information:

-International Debut Test– 20 January 2017 vs New Zealand in Christchurch
+International Debut Test– January 20, 2017, vs New Zealand

-ODI– 29 December 2016 vs New Zealand in Nelson
+ODI– December 29 2016, vs New Zealand

-T20– 15 January 2016 vs Zimbabwe in Khulna
+T20– January 15 2016 vs Zimbabwe

 Coach/Mentor Not Known